 ARRIVING AT THE IMMIGRATION OFFICE - STEP 1

-Be sure to arrive at the immigration office printed on your adjustment interview notice on-time or about 15 minutes early.
+Be sure to arrive at the immigration office printed on your adjustment of status interview notice on-time or about 15 minutes early.
 Once you arrive at the immigration office you will be required to show Identification and the green card appointment notice.
-Hand in your green card interview appointment notice at the correct window and the immigration officer that will interview will call your name.
+Hand in your adjustment interview appointment notice at the correct window and the immigration officer that will interview will call your name.
 You may have to wait hours until your name is called so be ready for a long wait.
 Once your name is called by the immigration officer you will follow the immigration officer to their office.
 You will be sworn in and asked to show your original documentation including the following:

 1) The immigrant spouse’s passport, visa, entry record and birth certificate (with certified translation in a foreign language),